lisperin/lisperin.github.io/_posts/2022-03-01-vfork-is-still-evil.md

 All said and done -- just stick to `fork()`.
 Sure, `fork()` has its problems and caveats, especially when you throw threads into the mix, but it is almost always the better choice when compared to `vfork()`.
-Use `vfork()` only when you truly need its performance benefits, and understand its caveats well.
+Use `vfork()` only when you truly need its performance benefits, and understand its problems well.